abinomal/referencegrabber/README.md

 # Reference Grabber Studio
 ## Usability warning!!
 **NSFW!** This scrapes **ALL** of the Wiki Commons and all of the Internet Archive!!!
 It is unfortunatly not a question of if, but of when you will probably see something you wish you hadn't.
+There are major issues with the medium function right now, but that goes for pretty much the whole program.
 ### Preface:
 Hi!
 I made this pretty simple Wikimedia/Internet Archive search tool so I could practice speed sketching (see Sketchdaily).
 However as someone who draws Architecture primarily, I found myself frustrated with the lack of options and styles to choose from with them.
 Thus "I" have "created" this html program to use the massive databases of the Wiki Commons and the Internet Archive for sketch references using their tags.
 It is however far from perfect as I have no background in programming.
 ### Useage Instructions: